 Starting DFARS Compliance?
-How To Create A System Security Plan (SSP) & Plan of Action & Milestones (POA&M)
+How To Create A System Security Plan (SSP) & Plan of Action & Mitigation (POA&M)

 The DFARS 252.204-7012 language states that businesses that qualify under DFARS must comply as soon as practical, but no later than December 31, 2017.
-This past Thursday, the 21st of September, the Department of Defense in collaboration with the Defense Pricing and Procurement issued more guidance on how to meet the DFARS and NIST SP 800-171 deadline.
+In September 2017, the Department of Defense in collaboration with the Defense Pricing and Procurement issued more guidance on how to meet the DFARS and NIST SP 800-171 requirements.
+Now in 2018, it's clear that making these documents is crucial to winning new businesses and keeping existing contracts even if you didn't make the December 2017 deadline.

 The DoD and DPAP structured the guidance advising companies to create a System Security Plan, spoke on how to use it, how to appropriately document NIST SP 800-171 compliance, and the need for a Plan of Action and Milestones (POA&M) to leverage along with the SSP for the compliance process.